RuhiRai/Chemotext2/README.md

 consists of a matrix where each row represents a ei-ej pair and the columns hold the sikj value (along with ei and ej indices, known relationship date, case,...)

+eimmodel.py: Module for building a baseline model for predicting entity entity interactions from eimdatagenerator

+eimsplit.py: creates test and training set